United Protestant Church in Belgium

-The United Protestant Church in Belgium (VPKB/EPUB) is a minority Christian church in Belgium, where the majority of the population is Catholic.
-It is the largest Protestant denomination in the country.
+The United Protestant Church in Belgium (VPKB/EPUB) is the largest Protestant denomination in Belgium, but remains small in a country that has historically been, and remains predominantly, Catholic.
 The name of the church in Dutch is Verenigde Protestantse Kerk in België (VPKB) and in French is l'Église Protestante Unie de Belgique (EPUB).
 The church has about 50,000 members.

 The current president of the church is Steven Fuite.
 The offices of the church are at Brogniezstraat or Rue Brogniez in Anderlecht (Brussels).
 The church is a member of the Conference of European Churches and the World Communion of Reformed Churches.
 In 2015, the church voted to ordain openly gay and lesbian pastors.
 Ordination of women and blessings of same-sex marriages are allowed.